 - 1 How do I apply for an Illinois unemployment pandemic?

-- 2 What documents do I need to apply for unemployment in Illinois?
+- 2 What is needed to file for unemployment in Illinois?

-- 3 How long does it take to get approved for unemployment benefits in Illinois?
+- 3 How much will I get on unemployment in Illinois?

-- 4 How do I apply for pandemic unemployment?
+- 4 Can I re apply for unemployment Illinois?

 - 5 What disqualifies you from unemployment in Illinois?